Gina Glover and Jessica Rayner

 14 October – 16 December 2017

-From glaciers to biofuels and from Iceland to N Dakota – images about nature, light and power, raising questions about energy use, over use and climate change
+Images about nature, light and power, raising questions about energy use, over use and climate change

 Gina Glover and Jessica Rayner